davidrevoledo/ServiceBus.LoggingPlugin/README.md

 # ServiceBus.LogginPlugin
-Plugin to log Service bus messages
+Pluggin to log Service bus messages

 ### This is an add-in for [Microsoft.Azure.ServiceBus client](https://github.com/Azure/azure-service-bus-dotnet/)